 Now it has been suggested that on such a mode of reasoning as the Dean's, "where are we to stop?"
-Even Christ might have been one ts.
-This, however, happily for us, me there is no limit. of his majesty's agents.
+To me there is no limit.
+Even Christ might have been one of his majesty's agents.
 This, however, happily for us, Christ has overthrown, for he has distinctly said, "By their fruits shall ye know them."
 Therefore, unless he makes the words of Christ of none effect, he must show that the lives of Spiritualists are not of a "high moral tone," a fact the opposition which he has, however unfortunately for himself and his arguments, admitted to be the case.

 South Yarra, 12th September.

 IOTA.